|

 This method of building requires the fence to be put together piece by

-6" x 6' pickets, and is attached with double galvanized yellow tip ring
+6" x 6' pickets.
+It is attached with double dipped, nickel alloyed

 shank nails.
 If you’re not familiar with a ring shank nail, it's a nail